RichardGLara/RichardGLara/README.md

 ### Hi there 👋
-    My name is Richard G. Lara
-    I have been a technology enthusiast since I was a child and I've always enjoyed learning things and about them.
+    I've been a technology enthusiast since I was a child and I have always enjoyed learning about many different things.

-    I've been using Linux and POSIX systems since 1997, from which I still learn a lot...
+     In addition to MS-Windows, I have been using Linux and POSIX systems since 1997, from which I still learn and am surprised a lot to this day...

      I have been working with technical support since 2000.
      My newest venture is in the world of programming.

-<p>  A new developer from Minas Gerais, Brazil. </p>
-<p>  I'm a beginner in the art of codes. </p>
+    Since the end of 2023, I have been improving my skills in Python, HTML, CSS and JavaScript.
+    My next step will be to learn some frameworks too.

+    "Meu nome é Richard G. Lara
+     Sou um entusiasta da tecnologia desde criança e sempre gostei de aprender sobre muitas coisas diferentes.

+     Além do MS-Windows uso sistemas Linux e POSIX desde 1997, com os quais ainda aprendo e me surpreendo muito até hoje...

+     Trabalho com suporte técnico desde 2000.
+     Meu mais novo empreendimento é no mundo da programação.
+    Desde o final de 2023, estou me aperfeiçoando em Python, HTML, CSS e JavaScript.
+    Meu próximo passo será aprender algumas frameworks também.
+    "

 <div id="badges">